Environmental and Geographic Analysis Database

 GIS Data Collection - guidance for submittal of spatial data to DEP

 Data in the EGAD system data go through various levels of quality assurance/quality control procedures before being accepted by the DEP to meet project requirements.
 However, the DEP makes no guarantee as to the accuracy, reliability, timeliness or completeness of the data.
 To ensure data authenticity, original laboratory analytical reports and field sheets should be consulted.
 As an aid to data interpretation, EGAD supplemental materials such as the data dictionary and LUP tables should be consulted.
 The DEP does not assume any responsibility for the nature in which EGAD data are used, either in their raw form or in the form of derived products.
-When using EGAD data, the following citation should be provided: Maine Department of Environmental Protection, EGAD (Environmental Geographic Analysis Database), http://www.maine.gov/dep/maps-data/egad/, (date accessed).
+When using EGAD data, the following citation should be provided: Maine Department of Environmental Protection, EGAD (Environmental and Geographic Analysis Database), http://www.maine.gov/dep/maps-data/egad/, (date accessed).

-EGAD contains data from a number of different sites including sites with Land Use Activities which are Potential and/or Actual Sources of Contamination and sites where Biological and Surface Water Sampling is conducted.
-Below is a link to an excel file containing definitions for all of the current EGAD Site Types.
+EGAD contains data from a number of different sites including sites with land use activities which are potential and/or actual sources of contamination and sites where biological and surface water sampling is conducted.
+Definitions of all current EGAD Site Types are provided in the EGAD Lookup Tables.

 - Aboveground Storage Tanks